typst/packages/packages/preview/diagraph/0.2.5/README.md

 ### 0.2.5

-- If shape is point, the label isn't displayed
+- If the shape is point, the label isn't displayed
-- Now a minimum size is no enforced if nodes label is empty
+- Now a minimum size is not enforced if the node label is empty
 - Added support for font alternatives

 ### 0.2.4